DannyArends/CTLmapping/README.md

 ### Option 1) Installing the R package
 The quickest and prefered way to start mapping CTLs, is to install the package directly into R from Github using the [devtools](https://cran.r-project.org/web/packages/devtools/index.html) package.
-However for this to work, Rtools needs to be installed on the system.
+On windows Rtools needs to be installed on the system.
 Download and install the version of [Rtools](https://cran.r-project.org/bin/windows/Rtools/) that matches your current R version.